Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Let us review the above VBA Code to understand what they do for highlighting the TextBox on the Form.

-The next line declares a Form object with the Instance name Fm.
-The Form1_myClass Form Object will be assigned to the Fm Form Property.
-We will create this Form after we are through with the VBA Code in myClass1 Class Module.
-Three Variant type Variables are declared to save the existing Color and Property values of the TextBox before changing them in the GotFocus Event Subroutine.
-These are restored in the LostFocus Event Subroutine.
+The next line declares a Form object with the instance name Fm.
+This will later be assigned to the Form1_myClass form object through the Fm property.
+(We’ll create this form once we finish the VBA code in the myClass1 Class Module.)
+Additionally, three Variant-type variables are declared to store the original color and property values of a TextBox before they are modified in the GotFocus event procedure.
+These stored values are then restored in the LostFocus event procedure, ensuring the control returns to its original appearance once it loses focus.

-Next, a few lines of Code set the appropriate Color attribute values to highlight the active TextBox Control.
+Next, a few lines of Code set the appropriate color attribute values to highlight the active TextBox Control.

 Similarly, the Tx_LostFocus() Event Procedure resets the Color attributes when the TextBox activity is lost.